-Tricia Zunker is running for Congress to be a voice for the people of northern Wisconsin – people like the family farmers and working people she comes from, with roots in the Wausau area going back generations.
+Tricia Zunker wants to be a voice for the people of Wisconsin – people like the family farmers and working people she comes from, with roots in the Wausau area going back generations.

 Tricia learned the importance of hard work and a fair day’s pay from her family: her mother, who is a proud union member (USW Local 2-224) for over thirty years, including serving over a decade as union secretary; her father who was a laborer with specialty carpentry skills; and her grandfather, who farmed in the Town of Easton (Wausau), Wisconsin, after serving in the US Army.
 He also served 36 years in the Army Reserves and retired as a Master Sergeant.

 The first in her family to graduate from college, Tricia went on to law school and became a practicing attorney and law professor.
 In 2013, she was elected by her People, the Ho-Chunk Nation, to serve as Associate Justice of the Ho-Chunk Supreme Court.
-She was re-elected to that position in 2017.
+She was re-elected to that position in 2017 and again in 2021.

 In 2018, Tricia was elected to the Wausau School Board and currently serves as board president.
 On the school board, she works hard to ensure that all children receive a good education, regardless of background, economic status, or family circumstances.
 She is also an advocate for policies that improve staff morale and treat teachers like the professionals they are.